skrey/yellow-extensions/documentation/english/content.md

     Description: Yellow is for people who make websites.
     Keywords: Yellow, people, website, fun
     ---
     Your website works!

     You can now edit this page or use your text editor.
-    Write more text here.

 Feel free to use multiple languages and international characters.